Wolanet/ActiveDirectory-scripts/README.md

 <h1>🧱 PowerShell scripts for AD environment</h1>

-These scripts are fairly simple and were used to test scripting with PowerShell inside my [Active Directory Homelab](https://tektsunami.com/adhomelab.html), feel free to check out that one as well.
+These scripts are fairly simple and were used to test scripting with PowerShell inside my [Active Directory Homelab](https://tektsunami.com/adhomelab.html).

 <h2>📙 Description</h2>